USArmyResearchLab/ARL_Battlespace/README.md

 4) If one or both clients are communicating with the server across a network, modify your server's router's Port Forwarding so that port 5050 is forwarded to your server's local IP address.

 5) In terminal 2 ('Client 1'), navigate to the 'test' folder.
-Type:  python HumanInterface.py (Because terminal 2 is on the same machine as terminal 1): Hit <enter>.
+Type:  python HumanInterface.py If terminal 2 is on the same machine as terminal 1:
+    If the Router is set up for Port Forwarding): Hit <enter>.
 It will automatically reach out to your server on the same machine.
+    If the Router is not set up for Port Forwarding, type in your local IP address, then hit <enter>.

 6) In terminal 3 ('Client 2', a.k.a.
 'Agent 3'), navigate to the 'test' folder.
 Type:  python HumanInterface.py
 <If terminal 3 is on a computer across the network>: Type the address of the server, i.e. 71.114.23.43.
-<If terminal 3 is on the same computer as the server>: Hit <enter>.
+<If terminal 3 is on the same computer as the server>: Hit <enter> (if Port Forwarding) or type in your local IP address and hit <enter> (not Port Forwarding).

 7) Player 1 (i.e. 'Agent 2') begins clicking on the yellow region to place units (3 ground, 1 air, 1 flag).
 Alert Player 2 to begin placing units.